benjaminthhansen073-pixel/THH-HUB-MM2-7272723667482834823482374823758738472834787562387423758728374/README.md

     end
 end

-local function addPlayerESP(targetPlayer)
+local function createESP(targetPlayer)
     if not esp.enabled
+        or replay.playing
-        or targetPlayer == player
+        or targetPlayer == player then
-        or not targetPlayer.Character then

         return
     end

-    removePlayerESP(
+    local targetCharacter =
+        targetPlayer.Character

+    if not targetCharacter then
+        return
+    end

+    local targetHumanoid =
+        targetCharacter:FindFirstChildOfClass(
+            "Humanoid"
+        )

+    if not targetHumanoid
+        or targetHumanoid.Health <= 0 then

+        return
+    end

+    local existing =
+        esp.highlights[targetPlayer]

+    if existing
+        and existing.Parent
+        and existing.Adornee == targetCharacter then

+        local color =
+            getRoleColor(
+                targetPlayer
+            )

+        existing.FillColor =
+            color

+        existing.OutlineColor =
+            color

+        return
+    end

+    removeESP(
+        targetPlayer
+    )

+    local color =
+        getRoleColor(
             targetPlayer
         )

     local highlight =
         Instance.new("Highlight")